Texas to allow some fans at outdoor pro sports events

 State health officials did not immediately respond to questions on whether any leagues or event organizer have asked to be allowed to have spectators.

-The state has set up several guidelines for leagues to follow, including a recommendation that spectators and employees keep at least 6 feet apart from anyone not from their household.
+The state has set up several guidelines, including a recommendation that spectators and employees keep at least 6 feet (2 meters) apart from anyone not from their household.
 If that is not feasible, other measures such as face coverings and sanitation protocols should be followed.

 Athletes will not be required to wear masks, but the guidelines encourage them to be worn on the sidelines.